V-E-O/speedrack/docs/about.rst

 - *Bugs*: love to hear about them!
 - *Simple contributions* (known bugs, docs, typos, tweaks): just fork and request pull (tests <3)
 - *Complex contributions* (new features): *email first*
-- *Suggestions to do it right*: No thanks!
+- *Suggestions to do it right*: Save yourself time. :)

 Gratitute and Inspiration
 ~~~~~~~~~~~~~~~~~~~~~~~~~